-Current closure planning is based on a combination of progressive rehabilitation and closure planning.
+Current closure planning is based on a combination of progressive rehabilitation and mine design and operation schedule and plans.
 The Oyu Tolgoi Mine Closure Plan for OTLLC was completed in June 2012, updated in 2014, and is based on the design status at that time.